Appointments to the South/South-West Hospital Group Board

 Mr Michael O’Sullivan

-Prof Patrick O’Shea
+Professor Patrick O’Shea

 Professor O’Shea became the 15th President of University College Cork on 1st February 2017.

 A UCC Physics graduate and former Vice President and Chief Research Officer at the University of Maryland in the US.
 His academic, political and business acumen helped the university to become one of the leading research universities in the world.
 He is a fellow of the Institute of Electrical and Electronic Engineers, the American Physical Society and the American Association for the Advancement of Science.

 Professor O’Shea’s area of expertise is in electromagnetics, and he is best known for his pioneering work on electron-accelerators and free-electron lasers.
 He has played a leading role in several large research programs, and supervised the work of over two dozen doctoral students.
-His other interests include history, linguistics, athletics and cycling.

 Mr Michael Hall